chandrapavansai/distributed-queue/Design.md

 We do not need a Topic table, as we could get all the listed topics by querying on the Producer_Topic but we used extra tables to make sure the queries are processed faster as the Producer_Topic table would typically be much larger than the Topic file.

 ## Testing
+### API testing

+Extensively tested all the endpoints cases of success and failure.

 ### Client library